-As mentioned, where a structural editor looks at things on a macro level, a line editor goes micro.
+As mentioned, where a structural editor looks at things on a macro/flow level, a line editor goes super-micro.
 They literally go through and sharpen up each line: correcting grammar, cutting long lines into two, fixing up awkward syntax etc.

 While I understand a book is expensive to produce, and while I understand how tempting it is to get your mum, dad and five great friends to read your book and assume that between them all, they’ll pick up any proofing errors … a professional proofreader is worth their weight in gold.
 The things they pick up are more than just typos, they also pick up formatting errors your book designer may have made when typesetting the book and often do fact checks too.
 The things a professional proofreader picks up are often the difference between your book being ‘publisher quality’ and not.

 When do you get your book proofread?
 Once it’s been laid out/designed.
 If you do it before that, your proofreader won’t get the chance to pick up on any formatting errors that might occur during the design phase.